 From Kerferd road pier, you will see the adjacent piers in princess pier, Lagoon pier and station pier.
-Check out this detailed video we put together about Princess Pier and how to fish there.
+Check out this detailed about targeting snapper around Port Melbourne.

 Fishing Lagoon Pier Port Melbourne

-Lagoon pier is quite a narrow and strange layout.
-As the video above highlights, the immediate area is a terrific fishing location.
-Snapper and Pinkies are probably the most targeted fish species here particular in summer.
-However, you can also target flathead, barracouta, garfish, tailor, flounder, bream, whiting, salmon, trevally, gummy shark, mulloway and mullet.
-When fishing from a pier like this one an all-round rod setup might be a good option allowing you to target multiple species at once.
+Lagoon pier can be a very productive land base location and often a better choice then neighbouring piers.
+Lagoon pier has an unusually narrow layout with rocky surroundings prone to snags so rigging choices need to be made carefully.
+As the video above highlights, the greater Port Melbourne area is a terrific fishing location for targeting snapper particularly throughout summer.
+You can also target flathead, gummy shark, snook, garfish.
+On occasions, you will also come across tailor, flounder, bream, whiting, salmon, trevally, mulloway and mullet.
+When fishing from a pier like this with so many options an all-round rod setup might be a good option allowing you to target multiple species at once.
 A 3-5 kilo rod with a 3000 size reel spooled with 15-pound braid and equivalent leader is a great starting point.
 You may also opt to use a larger 10 – 12 foot surf rod paired with a 4000 – 6000 size reel with 20-pound line to target snapper, gummy shark or mulloway.

 Good bait choices include pilchards, blue bait, squid, pipis, mussels, maggots, whiting fillets and raw chicken.
 Rigs worth considering are simple running sinker setup and a paternoster rigs.
 They will allow you to cast far and target multiple species. does the trick in this location for many species.
 Using burley really does help keep the fish around.
 If you’re targeting large snapper and gummy sharks then a full pilchard or squid head with a size 5/0 or 6/0 Mustad hook is a great way to go.

-If you’re flicking lures then the choices are endless.
+This is a great location to catch flathead with soft plastics.
 Our goto choices have been 4-inch jerk shads, and grub styles soft plastics and curl tails.
-These rigged on a 1/8 or 1/6 ounce jig head is a great combination for snapper and pinkies.
+These rigged on a 1/8 or 1/6 ounce jig head is a great combination not only for flathead but also pinkies and salmon.
 Other good options include crab imitations, blades and vibes.
-When flicking a 3-5 kilo rod with a 3000 size reel spooled with 15-pound braid and equivalent leader is a great starting point.
-You could also try going ultra-light such as 2-4 kilo capacity coupled with a 2000 size reel.
-Spool the reel with 6 or 4-pound braid finished with a rod length of 4 pounds or 6 pounds Fluro carbon leader.
+Good rods choices for flicking soft plastics are either a 7 foot 2-4 kilo rod coupled with a 2500 size reel spooled with 10 pound braid. or you can go a little heavier such as a 3-5 kilo rod with a 3000 size reel spooled with 15-pound braid and equivalent leader.